ibm-cloud-docs/vpc/vsi_is_create_instance_cli.md

    ```
    {:screen}

-2. List the zones associated with the desired region.
+2. List the zones associated with the region.
    ```
    $ ibmcloud is zones us-south
    ```